 How To Develop A Jazz Scene In Hong Kong

 Every few weeks I field a question about the jazz scene in Hong Kong.
 What’s it like?
 Why isn’t it growing?
 How come I don’t play live?
 What could be done to make it better?
-Sometimes the questions come from people outside the city, but often they arise in conversations with jazz fans and musical omnivores who call this town home.
+Sometimes the questions come from people outside the city, but often they arise in conversations with the few jazz fans and various musical omnivores who call this town home.

 Last May I jotted down some thoughts on this (and the follow-up post, on the Music Matters live showcase also comes to mind).
 I wrote those posts after having “nearly” returned to the stage.
 But, none of those opportunities bore fruit and in the past year I haven’t really thought twice about playing live (aside from the crazy iPad performance coming up this Thursday).